StijnSommerijns/Databases-Advanced/README.md

 `$ sudo apt-get install python3-bs4`

-*You can very if it is correctly installed with this command*
+*You can very if it is correctly installed with this command*:
 `$ python3 -m pip show beautifulsoup4`

 Installation of **Requests**